metabrainz/listenbrainz-server/docs/dev/devel-env.rst

     LASTFM_API_URL = "https://ws.audioscrobbler.com/2.0/"
     LASTFM_API_KEY = "USE_LASTFM_API_KEY"

-Update the Last.FM api key with your key.
+Update the Last.FM API key with your key.
 After doing this, your ListenBrainz development environment is able to import your listens from Last.FM.

 In case you don't have a Last.FM API key, you can get it from `Last.FM API page`_.